Ramon-ggf/ThermoHumanTest/client/README.md

 This company is a pioneer in the analysis of thermal imaging of the human body for medical, therapeutic and sports purposes.

+Remember that you need to log in if you want to access the content.To do so, if you already have an account you can directly log in through Auth0:

+![alt text] (https://github.com/Ramon-ggf/ThermoHumanTest/blob/main/client/Log%20In%20auth0.PNG "Login with auth0")

+Just fill the fields with your credentials.

+If not, you will need to sign up.

+![alt text] (https://github.com/Ramon-ggf/ThermoHumanTest/blob/main/client/Sign%20up%20auth0.PNG "Sign up with auth0")

 ## Pages in this site

 This web site is composed by a header, with a navigation menu and a log out button.
-Remember that you need to log in if you want to access the content.

 You will find two options in the menu that will show you three different pages:

 ### Default page